The Substitute: Failure Is Not an Option: Reception

 Robert Pardi of TV Guide rated it 2/4 stars and wrote that the film, though preposterous, is tolerable if one lowers their expectations.
 Aaron Beirle of DVD Talk rated it 0.5/5 stars and wrote, "Even for the low-budget action (or, as I call it 'cable action') genre, Substitute 4 remains a pretty dull actioner."

+Franchise

+Three direct-to-DVD sequels were made, with Treat Williams replacing Tom Berenger: